Apothicary/Apothicary/README.md

 Test Engineer & Tired Dad
 --------------------

-New to the field of testing with a desire to learn new languages, frameworks and skills.

 * 🌍  I'm based in Glasgow
 * 🧠  I'm learning Java, Python, C# with Games Dev and sprinkle of Web Dev for good measure
 * 🤝  I'm open to collaborating on anything to learn new programming skills